West Virginia Truck Accident Lawyers

 Truck accidents are generally much more damaging than collisions between automobiles, often resulting in claims for serious injuries or wrongful death.
 Because the weight and mass of a semi-truck are drastically greater than a personal automobile, even a relatively low-impact collision can seriously injure the occupants of a smaller, lighter vehicle.

-As experienced WV trucking accident attorneys, Burke, Schultz, Harman & Jenkinson can properly evaluate all of the losses involved in West Virginia trucking accident claims.
+As experienced WV trucking accident lawyers, Burke, Schultz, Harman & Burke can properly evaluate all the losses involved in West Virginia trucking accident claims.
 Compensation for these losses can include medical bills, loss of income, long-term care expenses, property damage, pain and suffering, and, in some cases, punitive damages.

 Contact Our Experienced West Virginia Truck Accident Lawyers

-The WV trucking accident attorneys at Burke, Schultz, Harman & Jenkinson understand the serious nature and complexity of truck accidents.
-Our service to communities in Berkeley, Jefferson, and Morgan Counties in WV and Hagerstown, Maryland has provided a rich understanding of all the factors that can contribute to a truck accident, possible long-term consequences, and how to effectively win compensation for you.
+The lawyers at Burke, Schultz, Harman & Burke understand the serious nature and complexity of trucking accidents.
+Our service to communities in West Virginia and Maryland has provided a rich understanding of the factors that can contribute to an accident, possible long-term consequences, and how to effectively win compensation for you.